Auburn Cayugas: History

 Auburn joined the Class D level Empire State League in 1906.
 The team was owned and managed by Willard Hoagland.
 Auburn ended the season in third place, with a 37–35 record, playing under Hoagland.
 Auburn finished 7.0 games behind the champion Seneca Falls, New York team.

 In 1907, Auburn again placed third in the Empire State League.
 Auburn had a 44–39 record under Willard Hoagland, finishing 10.0 games behind the champion Oswego Starchmakers.
 The Empire State League permanently folded after the 1907 season.

-After the 1937 season, the Smiths Falls Beavers of the Class C level Canadian-American League were purchased by Auburn investors and relocated.
-The 1938 Auburn Bouleys finished with a 49–68 record, placing seventh in the Canadian-American League regular season final standings.
+After the 1937 season, the Smiths Falls Beavers of the Class C level Can–Am League were purchased by Auburn investors and relocated.
+The 1938 Auburn Bouleys finished with a 49–68 record, placing seventh in the Can–Am League regular season final standings.
 The Auburn manager was John Cimpi.
 Season attendance was 16,178, an average of 277 per home game.
 After finishing last in the eight–team league in home attendance, the franchise was sold and moved to become the Utica Braves in 1939.

 The Auburn use of the "Bouleys" moniker corresponded to local industry and history in the era.
 The team was named after William Bouley, a construction leader in the era, who headed the investors that purchased the franchise.
 Today, Bouley Construction is in operation in Auburn, New York.

-In 1940, the Auburn Colts returned to minor league play as members of the Canadian–American League.
+In 1940, the Auburn Colts returned to minor league play as members of the Can–Am League.
 The Colts finished last in the eight–team league.
-Auburn ended the season with a record of 28–93, placing eighth in the Canadian–American League standings.
+Auburn ended the season with a record of 28–93, placing eighth in the Can–Am standings.
 The Colts' Manager was George Lee.
 The Auburn Colts season attendance was 10,040, an average of 166 per game.
 The franchise folded after the 1940 season.

 In 1946, minor league baseball resumed in Auburn.
 The Auburn Cayugas became charter members of the Class C level Border League, winning the pennant and qualifying for the playoffs in their first season.
 The 1946 six-team league standings featured the Auburn Cayugas (72–44), Granby Red Sox (54–60), Kingston Ponies (58–55), Ogdensburg Maples (50–68), Sherbrooke Canadians (46–71) and Watertown Athletics (69–51).